GrantsSkip to content Skip to main navigation

 Novel Management of Airway Protection in Parkinson's disease: A clinical trial

-The overarching aim of the proposed study is to determine the efficacy of two distinct intensive rehabilitation paradigms, expiratory muscle strength training (EMST) and sensorimotor treatment for airway protection (smTAP), on airway protective clinical outcomes in persons with PD and dysphagia.
-We anticipate our results will lead to reductions in the risks associated with airway protective deficits
+The overarching aim of the proposed study is to determine the efficacy of two novel, distinct, and intensive rehabilitation paradigms, expiratory muscle strength training (EMST) and sensorimotor treatment for airway protection (smTAP), on airway protective clinical outcomes in persons with PD and dysphagia.
+We anticipate our results will lead to reductions in the risks associated with airway protective deficits in PD.

 Teachers College, Columbia University - Provost Investment Fund 2015